Hampton-in-Arden railway station: History

+In 1884, the London and North Western Railway (successors of the L&BR) resited their platforms to the present-day station site, located approximately 30 chains southeast of the original site.
+The Midland Railway platform remained at the original site to serve their parliamentary trains until their discontinuation in 1917.

 Prior to the opening of nearby Birmingham International station in 1976, express electric trains took just 90 minutes to run between Birmingham New Street and London Euston and called at Hampton-in-Arden, providing not only an extra commuter stop between Birmingham and Coventry but also served passengers using Birmingham Airport.
 The exceptionally long platforms at the current station are all that remains to show that these express services once stopped there.

 The original B&DJR station house and separate ticket and parcels building still stand in Old Station Road and are used as offices.
 They are separately Grade II listed buildings, protecting them from unauthorised alteration or demolition.
 Together, they comprise a rare surviving example of architecture from the beginning of the railway age, and one of two remaining intermediate station buildings in Britain from the early days of railways, the other being the original Watford station in Hertfordshire.

-After the station's closure, much of the site was reclaimed for use as a sawmill, owned by Messrs Blackwell & Co.
+After the original station's closure, much of the site was reclaimed for use as a sawmill, owned by Messrs Blackwell & Co.